About CASW

 Building Together

-Founded in 1926 to monitor employment conditions and to establish standards of practice within the profession, the Canadian Association of Social Workers (CASW) has evolved into a national voice.
 The CASW Board of Directors determines and oversees general and financial policies.
-With each provincial/territorial member organization appointing one member to the Board, a unified voice for the Canadian social work profession is assured.
+With each provincial/territorial partner organization appointing one member to the Board, a unified voice for the Canadian social work profession is assured.
 The Board of Directors works from a national and, indeed, an international perspective to benefit the social work profession.

 Provincial/territorial input into the deliberations of CASW is guaranteed through an Annual General Meeting between the CASW Board and Provincial/Territorial Presidents.